 Which has more ground clearance: Outback or Forester?

-When looking at the base models of the Outback and Forester, or even higher trims like the Limited or Touring, you’ll see the exact same ground clearance height of 8.7 inches.
+When looking at the base models of the Subaru Outback and Subaru Forester, or even higher trims like the Limited or Touring, you’ll see the exact same ground clearance height of 8.7 inches.
 While they both share the ability to ride above large rocks or deep snow, many of their competitors can’t say the same.
 This lets both Outback and Forester take on the trails and weather conditions where other brands just can’t go.

 It’s only when comparing the Outback Wilderness and Forester Wilderness that the differences become apparent.
 While both Wilderness models feature boosted clearance and standard front skid plates for truly rugged off-road adventures, the Outback Wilderness offers a higher 9.5 inches of ground clearance compared to the Forester Wilderness at 9.2 inches.